Price-Earnings Ratio (P/E Ratio)

 Suppose we focus on the formula of the P/E ratio.
 In that case, we can conclude mathematically that the P/E ratio can be negative either because the price per share is negative (i.e., numerator) or earnings per share are negative (i.e., denominator).
 As we know, the price per share can never be negative, so we can conclude that the P/E ratio can be negative only when a company’s earnings per share are negative.

 Negative P/E Ratio Interpretation & Analysis

 As discussed, a negative P/E ratio results from negative earnings per share.
 A negative P/E ratio means the company is losing money, i.e., the company is reporting losses.
 To understand, suppose a company has a P/E ratio of (-5).
 This means that if the company consistently keeps reporting losses at this rate, it will take 5 years for the company to lose its floating equity capital.

 Negative P/E Ratio-Debunking the Myth

-It is commonly believed that a negative P/E ratio is automatically a red flag that a company is in financial trouble or may not be on the path of growth.
-This is not necessarily true, a company can have a negative P/E ratio and still be doing very well.
-There can be various reasons for the P/E ratio to be negative, some of them as follows:
+It is commonly believed that a negative P/E ratio is automatically a red flag that a company is in financial trouble or may not be on the path to growth.
+This is not necessarily true; a company can have a negative P/E ratio and still be doing very well.
+There can be various reasons for the P/E ratio to be negative; some of them are as follows:

-- A company can have negative P/E ratios because of change in its accounting policy
+- A company can have negative P/E ratios because of a change in its accounting policy

 - Negative P/E ratio may be a one-off thing.
-This may be due to incidents such as company writing off higher depreciation or amortization for a particular year or a market trend wherein an entire industry may generate negative P/E ratio due to cyclical causes.
+This may be due to incidents such as a company writing off higher depreciation or amortization for a particular year or a market trend wherein an entire industry may generate a negative P/E ratio due to cyclical causes.